Ken Andrus

 Ken Andrus (born July 14, 1935) is an American rancher and Republican who served as a member of the Idaho House of Representatives from 2004 to 2016, representing the 28A and 29A districts.
-Andrus' son, Kevin Andrus, succeeded his father in the legislature.
+His son, Kevin Andrus, succeeded him in the legislature.

 Early life and education

 Andrus was born in Marion, Utah.
 He earned a Bachelor of Science degree in animal husbandry from Brigham Young University.

 Elections

 Ken Andrus retired after the 2016 Idaho House of Representatives session.

 District 28

 2014

-Andrus was unopposed for the Republican primary.
+Andrus was unopposed in the Republican primary.
 He defeated Kurtis R. Workman with 64.4% of the vote.

 2012

-Redistricted to 28A, Andrus was unopposed for the Republican primary.
+Redistricted to 28A, Andrus was unopposed in the Republican primary.
 He defeated Sam McKee with 62.7% of the vote.

 District 29

 2010

-Andrus ran unopposed for the Republican primary.
+Andrus ran unopposed in the Republican primary.
 He defeated James ("Jim") W. Allen in the general election with 61.% of the vote.

 2008

-Andrus was unopposed for the Republican primary.
+Andrus was unopposed in the Republican primary.
 Andrus won the general election with 11,044 votes (56.2%) against Allen R. Andersen.